MessIRve: A Large-Scale Spanish Information Retrieval Dataset: Introduction

-The lack of good quality evaluation datasets is a major challenge for the development of IR systems for Spanish.
+The scarcity of evaluation datasets is a major challenge for the development of IR systems for Spanish.
+Existing Spanish IR datasets are limited and present shortcomings in terms of dataset size, reliance on translations, restricted topical coverage, or lack of dialectal diversity.
 Which systems are best for Spanish IR?
 This key question remains unanswered due to the lack of a comprehensive Spanish IR benchmark.

 In this work, we address this gap by:

 \begin{enumerate}[wide, itemindent=\labelsep, itemsep=0pt]

 \item Identifying and describing the Spanish IR datasets that are currently available.